-The Es states Manager has responsibility for: Ensuring that regular health, safety and welfare inspections are carried out.
-Submitting regular health, safety and welfare inspection reports to Trustees.
-Ensuring that any contractor appointed to deliver services or carry out work is competent to do so.
-Monitoring contractors to ensure that the Health and Safety Policy is complied with.
-Taking action where any contractor is found to be working in a manner which is considered to be unsafe.
-2.4 He adteacher The He eadteacher has responsibility for: Day-to-day management of all health and safety matters in the school in accordance with the health and safety policy.
+The Headteacher has responsibility for:

+1 10 addedoner has responsibility for.
+Day-to-day management of all health and safety matters in the school in accordance with the health and safety policy.
 Ensuring action is taken on health, safety and welfare issues.
 Passing on information received on health, safety and welfare matters to appropriate people.
 Carrying out accident investigations.
 Identifying and facilitating staff training needs.
-Liaising with the estates manager / CEO on policy issues and any problems in implementing the Health and Safety Policy.
+Liaising with the Estates Managers / Trust Executive Leader on policy issues and any problems in implementing the Health and Safety Policy.
 Co-operating with and providing necessary facilities for trades union safety representatives.
 Providing necessary facilities for all employees to be consulted on health and safety matters.
-Taking action where any contractor is found to be working in a manner which is considered to be unsafe.
+Taking action where any contractor is found to be working in a manner which is considered to be upsafe

 Whilst responsibility for the above cannot be delegated, the function of carrying out these tasks can be delegated to other members of staff (e.g. the School's "Safety Manager").
 The Estates Team will carry out the inspections each term.
-The Trustees for Health and Safety will undertake spot visits to monitor the implementation of the policy.
+The Trustee for Health and Safety will undertake spot visits to monitor the implementation of the policy.